iequalsone/commit-tracker-vs-code-extension/src/implementation.md

 [x] Implement file watcher capabilities
 [x] Add safe temporary file handling
 [x] Create path normalization utilities
-[] Verify fileSystemService is using pathUtils properly [] Add recursive directory operations
+[x] Verify fileSystemService is using pathUtils properly [] Update all methods in FileSystemService to use the pathUtils consistently [] Update the watchPath, listDirectory, copyFile, and other methods to use pathUtils [] Add recursive directory operations
 [] Implement file permission management